JoGe07/nexus/README.md

-Dexv using me (Cypriancc).
+"Dexv using me" (Cypriancc)

 Not me, I just forked it

-Have fun
+Have fun!